gangiswag/llm-reranker/README.md

 bash bash/beir/run_eval.sh rank
 ```

 ## 2. Reranking
 ### 2a.
 Baseline Cross-encoder reranking
-Cross-encoder rerankig config is at `{REPO_DIR}/bash/beir/run_rerank_CE.sh`

 To run the baseline cross encoder re-ranking, run:
 ```
 bash bash/beir/run_rerank.sh
 ```
 ### 2b.
-LLM Reranking
+FIRST LLM Reranking

-LLM results preparation config is at `{REPO_DIR}/bash/beir/run_convert_results.sh`
-To prepare retrieval results for LLM reranking, run:
+To convert the retrieval results to input for LLM reranking, run:

 ```
 bash bash/beir/run_convert_results.sh
 ```

-LLM rerankig config is at `{REPO_DIR}/bash/beir/run_rerank_llm.sh`
+We provide the trained FIRST reranker [here](https://huggingface.co/rryisthebest/First_Model).

-To run the LLM reranking, run:
+To run the FIRST reranking, run:

 ```
 bash bash/beir/run_rerank_llm.sh
 ```

-Evaluation config is at `{REPO_DIR}/bash/beir/run_eval.sh`
-To verify that ranking performance has improved from reranking, run:
+To evaluate the reranking performance, run:

 ```
 bash bash/run_eval.sh rerank

-Set flag --suffix to "llm_FIRST_alpha" for FIRST LLM evaluation or "ce" for cross encoder reranker
 ```
+**Note:** Set flag --suffix to "llm_FIRST_alpha" for FIRST reranker evaluation or "ce" for cross encoder reranker

 ## 3. Model Training
+We also provide the data and scripts to train the LLM reranker by yourself if you wish to do so.
 ### 3a.
 Training Dataset
 Converted training dataset (alphabetic IDs) is on [HF](https://huggingface.co/datasets/rryisthebest/rank_zephyr_training_data_alpha).
 The standard numeric training dataset can be found [here](https://huggingface.co/datasets/castorini/rank_zephyr_training_data).